First Time User? Sign Up Now

 For both men and women, inherited hair loss can be treated early to slow down or stop hair loss.

-usually grows back within 1 year.
-But hair loss in alopecia areata can come and go-the hair often will grow back over several months in one area but will fall
+Alopecia areata is hair loss caused when the immune system attacks hair follicles, where hair growth begins.
+It usually starts with one or more small, round, smooth bald patches on the scalp, and can progress to total scalp hair loss or complete body hair loss.
+It often begins in childhood.
+The hair usually grows back within 1 year.
+But hair loss in alopecia areata can come and go—the hair often will grow back over several months in one area but will fall out in another area.

 With hair loss caused by stress, disease, medicines or medical treatments, clumps of hair may fall out.
 But after the cause is stopped, the hair usually grows back, although sometimes treatment may be needed.

 Factors that increase the risk of hair loss include:

-more likely to have permanent hair loss if:
+If you have alopecia areata, you are more likely to have permanent hair loss if:

 Call your doctor if: